 Our celebration of the Festival of the Buddha’s Enlightenment will be on Sunday 1st December.
 The morning will include two meditation periods, starting at 9.30 and 10.00, followed by the festival ceremony at 10.45.
 Then we’ll have coffee and biscuits, with a Dharma talk and discussion.
 You’re welcome to come along for any part of the schedule.

 The Priory will be closed from Monday 2nd until Friday 13th December (inclusive), as I’ll be away at Throssel for the monks’ sesshin.
 For the two Tuesday evenings during that time (3rd and 10th), people will be able to meet together from 7.00pm to meditate and then listen to a recorded Dharma talk.
 I’ll be away again from Monday 23rd to Saturday 28th December (inclusive).
 The Priory won’t be open at all during that time.

 Tuesday 31st December will be a Meditation and Contemplation Day, followed in the evening by meditation (from 7.30pm) and the New Year Ceremony (at 9.00pm).
-Tuesday 1st January will be a Sangha Morning with Renewing the Precepts Ceremony.
-There will be Dharma Evenings on the 2nd and 3rd, and then the Priory will be closed on Friday 4th January.
+On Wednesday 1st January, there will be a Sangha Morning with Renewing the Precepts Ceremony and there won’t be a Dharma Evening.
+There will be a Dharma Evening on Thursday 2nd, as usual.
 Our calendar has details of all these events.

 With best wishes and in gassho,